Blueberry Muffin Cake

 For the Oat Crumble Topping:

 - 3 tablespoons flour

 - 2 tablespoons sliced almonds

-- For the blueberry cake: Preheat the oven to 325 degrees F. Spray a bundt pan with non-stick cooking spray and sprinkle lightly with flour.
+- For the blueberry cake: Preheat the oven to 325 degrees F. Spray a standard 12-cup bundt pan with non-stick cooking spray and sprinkle lightly with flour.
 In the bowl of an electric mixer, cream the butter and sugar together until light and fluffy.
 Then beat in the eggs and vanilla.
 Mix the flour, baking powder, baking soda, and salt in a separate bowl.
 Turn the mixer on low and slowly add the flour and buttermilk, alternating each, until all incorporated.
-Finally beat in the lemon zest before turning the mixer off.
-Use a spoon the stir in half the blueberries.
+Finally, beat in the lemon zest before turning the mixer off.
+Use a spoon to stir in half the blueberries.

 - Once the cake is cooling on the rack, mix the oat crumble.
 Add all the ingredients to a small bowl and pinch with your fingers to blend the ingredients and break into small pieces.
 Sprinkle the mixture over a baking sheet and bake in the heated oven for 5-10 minutes.
 Cool on the baking sheet before proceeding.

 - For the glaze, whisk the buttermilk and powdered sugar in a small bowl.
 Drizzle the glaze over the cake and immediately sprinkle the oat crumble over the top of the cake before the glaze dries.

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!

 Pingback: 48 Easy Blueberry Dessert Recipes - Nurtured Homes

 Pingback: 20 Best Christmas Breakfast